10 Strategies to Build Resilience in Nursing and Protect Mental Health

 • What are some examples of resilience in nursing?

-Examples of resilience in nursing include a nurse effectively debriefing with colleagues after a critical incident, consistently setting boundaries between work and personal life, actively engaging in self-care practices like exercise or hobbies, and seeking professional mental health support when needed.
+Examples of resilience in nursing include a nurse effectively debriefing with colleagues after a critical incident, consistently setting clear boundaries between work and personal life, actively engaging in self-care practices like exercise or hobbies, and seeking professional mental health support when needed.

 • How can nurse leaders foster resilience among their teams?